hismailbulut/Neoray/README.md

 ### Binaries
 You can download prebuilt binaries from [releases page](https://github.com/hismailbulut/neoray/releases).
-If you are using Linux you will need x11 and gtk3 runtime libraries to run the neoray.
+If you are using Linux you will need x11 and gtk3 runtime libraries to run the Neoray.
 Windows and MacOS binaries doesn't have any dependencies except Neovim.

 ### From source
-You can install neoray with `go install` command:
+You can install Neoray with `go install` command:

 ```
 go install github.com/hismailbulut/neoray/src@latest